Jackson County, Kansas Extinct Towns

 James Crossing 1862-1886

 Larkinburg/Larkin 1872-1963 The town took its name from M. E. Larkin, who owned the land south of the town site.
-It was laid out in 1880, although a post office by the name of Larkin had existed since 1872, with Henry Priddy as postmaster.
+It was laid out in 1880, although a post office named Larkin had existed since 1872, with Henry Priddy as postmaster.
 The name changed from Larkin to Larkinburg on April 9, 1909.
 It was located on the Leavenworth, Kansas, and Western branch of the Union Pacific Railroad nine miles east of Holton.
 It was amidst a prosperous farming community and did considerable shipping.
-In 1910, it had two stores, telegraph and express offices, a money order post office, and a population of 129.
+In 1910, it had two stores, telegraph, and express offices, a money order post office, and a population of 129.

 Lawndale 1877-1882

-Nadeau 1887-1913 A hamlet located near the southern line of the county, 16 miles south of Holton.
-In 1910, it had a money order post office, some local trade, and a population of 25.
+Nadeau 1887-1913 A hamlet located near the southern line of the county, 16 miles south of Holton, it had a money order post office, some local trade, and a population of 25 in 1910.
 Hoyt was the nearest railroad station.

 New Eureka 1858-1877